SPECURE/ont-controlserver-core/README.md

 Core library for control server to store/process measurements and communicate with control servers and clients.

 It's possible to use this library in 2 ways.
-Like a part of the some application or like a separate Java app:
+Like a part of some application or like a separate Java app:

 Installation: